xyperine/Icons-Creator/README.md

 ## Future :crystal_ball:

-I'm not sure if I will be working on this tool anymore, but if I will, I am probably going to do some QoL updates, improve code, optimize it, and add some or all of the following features:
+I'm not sure if I will be working on this tool anymore.
+If I will, I am going to do some QoL updates, improve code, optimize it, and add some or all of the following features:

 - Frame
 - Alpha mask